haleanana/our-recipe/README.md

 - The colour combination also presents a clean and simple looking website because the colours are not too "strong".

 **Fonts**
-- Intially, I used Pacifico:cursive for the header fonts.
-I decided to change the fonts as this was not reflective of my design goals.
+- Intially, I used Pacifico:cursive for the header font.
+I decided to change the font as this was not reflective of my design goals.
 - I'm using Poppins as my main font as this presents a much simpler and cleaner feel which is one of my design goals.

 **Ease of use**
 - Navbar is fixed at the top so users will always have access to the main/important pages.

 **Recipes Page**
-- Initial design was to display the available recipes (name and cooking time) in a collapsible accordion.
-The design was updated to cards as the collapsible accordion simply did not allow me to provide enough information for the users browsing through the recipes page.
+- Initial design was to display the available recipes (name and cooking time) in a accordion.
+The design was updated to cards as the accordion design simply did not allow me to provide enough information for the users browsing through the recipes page.
 - Cards are nows used to display the available recipes as this allows me to display a lot more information to the user such as images, short description, prep time and etc.
 - Cards also provide a cleaner and less cluttered look which reflects the "clean" look goal.
 - Search bar added so users can quickly search recipes.